 The Media Department is committed to helping students learn about the media in its various forms.

-It is a forward-looking department which utilises technology to ensure all students are informed and supported throughout their studies, using apps and online resources to enhance learning at all stages.
+It is a forward-looking department which utilises technology to ensure all students are informed and supported throughout their studies; using apps and online resources to enhance learning at all stages and to prepare our students as digitally literate citizens of the 21st Century.

 The Media course at GCSE and A Level reflects and Illuminates the theoretical framework underlying the study of the media through the key concepts of: